 Stephen understands how the media landscape works online and offline and champions best practice as a writer, conference speaker and award winning-blogger.

 He is co-author of #BrandVandals (Bloomsbury, November 2013) and Brand Anarchy (Bloomsbury, February 2012), and editor and contributor to Share This (Wiley, July 2012) and Share This Too (Wiley, September 2013); and editor of Chartered Public Relations: Lessons from Expert Practitioners (Kogan Page, February 2015).

 Stephen originally trained as a journalist before following a career in public relations.
 He has co-founded and run two award-winning public relations agencies; Rainier PR in 1998, and Speed in 2009.

-In 2014 Stephen was ranked as one of the top five most influential people working in social media in the UK by The Drum and a top 10 UK PR blogger by Cision.
-In 2012 received an Outstanding Contribution to Social Media award at the UK Social Media Communication Awards.
+In 2014 Stephen was named as one of the top five most influential people working in social media in the UK by The Drum and a top 10 UK PR blogger by Cision.
+In 2012 he received an Outstanding Contribution to Social Media award at the UK Social Media Communication Awards.

 He is a Chartered PR Practitioner, a Fellow (Hon) of the CIPR, and member of the City of London Public Relations Guild, PRCA, and PRSA.